killvxk/uefi-rootkit/README.md

 ## System Table

-The UEFI System Table is an important dat structure, it provides access to system configuration information, boot services, runtime services and protocols.
+The UEFI System Table is an important data structure, it provides access to system configuration information, boot services, runtime services and protocols.

 ## Protocols